OBF/obf-docs/Affiliated-Project-Policy.md

 ## Project affiliation status types

-### Core OBF Project

-Core OBF projects are long standing bioinformatics open-source initiatives with an active developer community and an established sizable bioinformatics user base.
-Among other things, these projects will typically be marked by a community culture welcoming newcomers, and an informative, up-to-date, and inviting web presence.
-They will also be active members of the OBF organization.

-Among the projects with an existing OBF affiliation status, representative examples are BioPerl and Biopython.

 ### Affiliated OBF Project

-Affiliated OBF projects are active bioinformatics open-source initiatives with an active developer community, but a limited or small user base.
-Such projects may have a narrow focus, or be in the early phases of adoption.
-Even if small by comparison to Core OBF Projects, their developer and user communities will nevertheless be very active, and their focus will be highly relevant to the OBF.
-These projects will also be active members of the OBF organization.
+Affiliated OBF projects are bioinformatics open-source initiatives with an active developer and/or user community.
+Affiliated OBF Projects include mature long-standing projects with a broad user base, as well as projects in earlier phases of adoption, a smaller user base, or a narrow focus.
+In either case, their focus will be highly relevant to the stated mission of the OBF.

-#### Requirements for Affiliated Project status
+#### Expectations for Affiliated Project status
-To be an affiliated project, a project must show the following:
+To be an Affiliated OBF Project, a project should show _all_ of the following:

-- An active community with defined leadership.
+- **A developer and user community, with defined project leadership.** A project must also be active when seeking to become an Affiliated OBF project.
 Evidence of this could include recent pull requests being reviewed / accepted, blog posts, or community events/conferences.
-- The project must have an Open Source licence, either [OSI-approved](https://opensource.org/licenses) or one that was agreed upon by the OBF Board as compatible.
+- **An Open Source licence**, either [OSI-approved](https://opensource.org/licenses) or one that was agreed upon by the OBF Board as compatible.
-- The project must have a Code of Conduct.
-Linking directly to the OBF Code of Conduct is acceptable.
+- **A community culture welcoming newcomers and a diverse group of users and contributors.** Specifically, the project must have or adopt a Code of Conduct, either that of the OBF, or another one found acceptable by the OBF.
+Other evidence of a welcoming culture will usually include an informative, up-to-date, and inviting web presence; documented guidelines for how to contribute; and instructions for how to ask for help.
+- **Being an active member of the OBF organization.** Evidence of this includes active participation by project members in OBF flagship events, such as contributing to [BOSC] and [GSoC], or in OBF leadership.

 ### Candidate OBF Project

 Candidate OBF Projects have the aspiration and promise to develop themselves into an Affiliated OBF Project.
-They may already meet most or all criteria for Affiliated Project status except for having been active members of the OBF organization.
+They may already meet most or even all expectations for Affiliated Project status, except, for example, for not yet having been active members of the OBF organization.

-This status presents the path for projects previously unaffiliated with the OBF to attain official affiliation.
-Candidate Projects will be in this status for only a limited amount of time, typically one year, and no more than 3 years in a row.
+This status is the path for projects previously unaffiliated with the OBF to attain official affiliation.
+Candidate OBF Projects will be in this status for only a limited amount of time, typically one year, and no more than 3 years in a row.
+A project that loses Candidate OBF Project status due to exceeding this limit can re-apply for Candidate OBF Project status later.

-Candidate projects must fulfil all criteria for the Affiliated OBF Project status before they can officially become affiliated.

 In order to apply for Candidate status, [create a GitHub issue](https://github.com/OBF/obf-docs/issues/new?labels=candidate-project-application&template=candidate-project-application.md) with the following information: